packagist/private-packagist-docs/docs/conductor/getting-started.md

 6. Push commits to a new branch (or force push an existing branch)
 7. Send the status of the workflow to Private Packagist

-If all these steps succeeded, Private Packagist creates a pull request for the just pushed branch.
+If all these steps succeeded, Private Packagist creates a pull request for the newly pushed branch.
 The PR description will contain details about the update and changelogs from your dependencies.
 Conductor integrates with [Update Review](https://packagist.com/features/update-review) to present a reviewable list of all updated dependencies.

 ![Conductor Pull Request](https://packagist.com/img/features/auto-updates/merged-PR-for-a-security-updated.png)